CyberneTech/BasicBankingWeb/README.md

-This project is a part of GRIPFEB21 internship under The Sparks Foundation as a web developer
+This project is a part of GRIPFEB21 internship @ The Sparks Foundation as a web developer

 <h1> Basic Banking Website<h1>

-Functions of website include:
+<h4>Functions of website include:<h4>